MonoidMusician/blog/sources/parser_applications.md

     Obviously it requires a bit more than mere recognition, since you want more substantial data back from it, but what do you actually need out of syntax highlighting?
     And more importantly: how do you deal with errors and partial inputs?
-    Weʼll get into that later …
+    Weʼll get into that later&nbsp;…
 4. Parsing: Find an unambiguous parse tree for all inputs that belong to the grammar, and errors for inputs that do not belong to the grammar.

     Weʼre talking about parsing it to the level that you can run a compiler or interpreter.